 Read this article: Family Memories With Your Okaloosa Island Photographer | 5 Tips

 just a few things to keep in mind...

 For outdoor sessions: Please plan on arriving ten minutes before our start time, or even earlier if you plan on getting the kids dressed after you get there.
 It also gives you a little cushion in case you hit a snag.
 Unexpected things happen on photo day - hair doesn't cooperate, traffic gets crazy, you have to run back because you forgot something (or is all of this just me?).

 If you allow yourself the extra time, you will be extra relaxed!

 DON'T DISCIPLINE THE KIDS

-For the time we have together, please don't worry a single bit about older sibling's behavior.
-They are still adjusting to the new situation.
-I highly recommend to schedule the session as early as possible after the baby is born.
-That way the new baby is still interesting to the older sibling/s.
-Sometimes kids can sense that they are about to do something out of the norm (I mean, how often does your whole family get dressed up and head out to a photo session, am I right?), and they may act extra silly or start acting out.
+For the time we have together, please don't worry a single bit about your child's behavior.
+Sometimes kids can sense that they are about to do something out of the norm (I mean, how often does your whole family get dressed up and head out to a field, am I right?), and they may act extra silly or start acting out.
 I understand you want them to be on their best behavior because I would feel the same with my kids!
 But in the spirit of just having a relaxing, fun experience (and getting good photos!), it works the best if disciplining pauses during the session.
 More often than not, it backfires anyway, and the grumpy faces stick around longer.
 I rarely see this, but I just wanted to plant a tiny seed that you don't have to worry about being "the bad guy" when we are together (hooray!
-Enjoy the day off!).
+Enjoy the vacation!).
 Trust me; I'm Mama to two.
 If anyone has empathy for you, it's ME ;).

 THE BIGGEST PIECE OF THE PIE